Revision 24-4; Effective Sept. 1, 2024

 • If yes, terminate the case the day before the STAR+PLUS service authorization’s begin date.

 • If no, terminate the case and refer the recipient to the MCO.
-Send Form 2065-A, Notification of Community Care Services, with the contact information for the enrollment broker, deny services and allow 30 calendar days adverse action for the recipient to contact the enrollment broker and request services from the MCO.
+Send Form 2065-A, Notification of Community Care Services (PDF), with the contact information for the enrollment broker, deny services and allow 30 calendar days adverse action for the recipient to contact the enrollment broker and request services from the MCO.

 • If the recipient is not enrolled when CCSE staff are notified of the Medicaid eligibility, CAS or Title XX DAHS will be transferred to PHC or Title XIX DAHS.
 CCSE staff will notify the recipient of the transfer and refer them to the enrollment broker to choose an MCO that serves their area.